acts-project/acts/CONTRIBUTING.md

 - The title should summarize the issue
 - Describe the issue in as much detail as possible in the comment

-Unfortunately, Github does not allow editing labels, assignees or setting milestone to non-members of a project with at least "Triage" permission.
+Github does not allow editing labels, assignees or setting milestone to non-members of a project with at least "Triage" permission.
 These will have to be set by members with Triage permission after an issue/PR is created.
-Guidelines regarding labels, assignees and milestone therefore only concern members of acts-project and can be ignored by others.
+Guidelines regarding labels, assignees and milestone therefore only concern members of acts-project with the necessary rights and can be ignored by others.

 - Assign to yourself or leave empty
 - Choose labels as appropriate